k-ayache/nixpkgs-cloudwatt/pkgs/docker-images/README.md

 With this configuration `stdout` of the command will be captured by fluentd.
 The events will by tagged `log.bar` as `bar` is the image name and also the service name.
+However it is possible to change the tag by setting a `tag` attribute in the source definition.

 It works with multiple services as well: